bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 What would happen if you replace `1` with `index`, and `5 * 1` with `5 * index`, and try to run it?

 It gives an error!
-It says: “index is not defined”.
+It says: “index is not defined ".

 Let’s try and fix this, and execute `index = 2`.
 What would happen?